Chronology of the Bible: New Testament

 Following the Jerusalem Council, Paul embarks on his second missionary journey (Acts 15-18) (49 AD).
 He most notably visits Athens, where he encounters the altar to the unknown god (Acts 17).

-Emperor Claudius expels the Jews from Rome (Acts 18).
+Emperor Claudius expels the Jews (Yahudim) from Rome (Acts 18).
 Aquila and Priscilla are amongst those who leave Rome and go to Corinth, which is where they meet Paul (49 AD).

 While in Corinth, Paul writes 1 Thessalonians, in which he expresses his longing to visit them.
-He also talks about the Day of the LORD and how the dead in Christ will rise first (the rapture), and then those who are alive and remain will be caught up to meet them in the air (50 AD).
+He also talks about the Day of the LORD (YHWH) and how the dead in Christ (Messiah) will rise first (the rapture), and then those who are alive and remain will be caught up to meet them in the air (50 AD).

 Paul continues his second missionary journey until 52 AD, then begins his third missionary journey, traveling to Asia Minor and Ephesus (Acts 18-21) (53 AD).

 After preaching in Ephesus for a few years, Paul leaves after the Riot in Ephesus is sparked by Demetrius (56 AD).
 He goes to Greece, before setting sail for Jerusalem.
-Before reaching Jerusalem, Paul is warned by Agabus that the Jews would deliver him into the hands of the Gentiles (Acts 21).
+Before reaching Jerusalem, Paul is warned by Agabus that the Jews (Yahudim) would deliver him into the hands of the Gentiles (Acts 21).

 After two years, Festus becomes governor and Paul appeals to Caesar.
 However, Festus makes him stand trial before Herod Agrippa II and Bernice first.
 Paul preaches his life story and testimony to them, and is very compelling.
 King Agrippa deems Paul innocent and believes Paul would be free if he didn’t appeal to Caesar.
 However, Paul’s appeal is granted, so he remains a prisoner and will go to Rome (Acts 25-26) (59 AD).

 On the way to Rome, Paul survives the shipwreck at Malta and preaches to the locals.
-He then arrives at Rome and preaches to the Jews there (Acts 27-28) (60 AD).
+He then arrives at Rome and preaches to the Jews (Yahudim) there (Acts 27-28) (60 AD).

 While awaiting his trial before Caesar, Paul writes the prison letters, which are Ephesians, Philippians, Colossians, and Philemon (60-62 AD).